 The Australian Optical Society is seeking nominations for the next award of this medal, which is for an outstanding contribution or contributions to the field of optics in Australia or New Zealand by a member of the Australian Optical Society.

 This Medal is the most prestigious award of the Australian Optical Society.
-It would normally be presented only to a nominee at an advanced stage of his or her professional career and with a strong and sustained record of authority, enterprise and innovation in the field of optics in Australia or New Zealand.
+It would normally be presented only to a nominee at an advanced stage of their professional career and with a strong and sustained record of authority, enterprise and innovation in the field of optics in Australia or New Zealand.
 Previous winners of the medal are listed below:

 - 2017: Professor Yuri Kivshar - Australian National University

 - 2016: Emeritus Professor Tony Klein - University of Melbourne